Nobel Hall Renovation and Addition

 Since 1965, Gustavus Adolphus College has been the site of the Nobel Conference, which brings world-class scholars and researchers from across the globe to discuss pressing issues in science.
 Gustavus was the first institution in the United States authorized by the Nobel Foundation to host such a conference.
-In preparation for its 50th Nobel Conference in 2014, the college engaged Hastings+Chivetta to oversee the transformation of its Center for Natural Sciences, Nobel Hall, named for the Swedish inventor.
+In honor of the 50th Nobel Conference, the college engaged Hastings+Chivetta to oversee the transformation of its Center for Natural Sciences, Nobel Hall, named for the Swedish inventor.

 The project scope includes renovation of 98,000 SF of existing space and the addition of approximately 72,000 SF of new construction.
 Programmatic requirements were developed during interactive workshops with faculty, staff and students; through classroom and laboratory utilization analysis; and by benchmarking of academic and aspirant peers.